cometbft/cometbft/docs/references/config/config.toml.md

 Setting `timeout_propose` to `0s` means that the validator does not wait at all for the proposal block and always prevotes nil.
-This has obvious liveness implications, since this validator will never prevote for proposed blocks.
+This has obvious liveness implications since this validator will never prevote for proposed blocks.

 ### consensus.timeout_propose_delta